 savePosts when importing the

 That’s all we need to do on the Elm side.
 Check the

-All we’re doing here is load the
+For comparison, here is the

-elm-live if it’s running already by pressing
+elm-live by pressing

 Ctrl + c and restart it by running the following command from the